Sign Up

 Emotional or Psychological Abuse

-Emotional or psychological abuse is causing anguish, emotional pain, or distress with verbal or nonverbal acts, including harassment, verbal assaults, threats of harm or restraint, intimidation, humiliation, and treating a dependent adult as if they were an infant.
-Isolating a dependent adult from others is emotional abuse because social interaction is one of the most basic human needs (Carney, 2020).
+Emotional or psychological abuse can include a lot of tactics.
+These include, but are not limited to, harassment, verbal assaults, threats of harm or restraint, intimidation, humiliation, and treating a dependent adult as if they were an infant.
+Intentionally isolating a dependent adult from others is also considered emotional abuse.
+Psychological abuse can have harmful effects, resulting in severe distress, depression, and worsening of physical disease processes (Jandu et al., 2024).

-Healthcare workers may mistake simple arguments or disagreements as innocent, but they could be signs of a bigger problem.
-Signs of emotional or psychological abuse include:
+Healthcare workers may mistake arguments or disagreements between a dependent adult and a caregiver or family member as innocent, but they could be signs of a more significant problem.
+According to the United States Department of Justice (2023), signs of emotional or psychological abuse may include:

 • Being withdrawn and non-communicative or non-responsive

-• Unusual action that is common for dementia, like sucking, biting, or rocking
+• Unusual behavior like sucking, biting, or rocking

 Psychological or emotional abuse may leave a dependent adult with feelings of shame and a low sense of self-worth.
 It may cause them to doubt their own abilities.
-It can lead to physical decline and higher death rates (Carney, 2020).
+It can lead to physical decline and higher death rates (Jandu et al., 2024).

 • Dehydration, malnutrition, untreated bedsores, or poor personal hygiene